thomaslaurenson/htb-api/README.md

 ## Overview

 This project provides a very basic library to authenticate with HTB and dump machine & machine avatar data - this is found in the `src` folder.
 Examples of usage is available in the `examples` folder.
-There is also data dumped in the `data` folder, in JSON format.
+There is also some data dumped in the `data` folder to ease processing, stored in JSON format.

 The main resource when creating these scripts was the [Hack The Box v4 API Community Documentation by Propolisa](https://github.com/Propolisa/htb-api-docs).
 This independent project links to [HTB v4 API Documentation (via Postman)](https://documenter.getpostman.com/view/13129365/TVeqbmeq) - which is awesome to lookup API endpoints to get more information on the Hack The Box API.